Deva-Dharshini2007/CSA1751/README.md

 ## BFS  ALGORITHM

- 1.Represent the graph using an adjacency list.
+Start

- 2. Create an empty queue Q.
+Initialize an empty queue and a visited set

- 3. Create an empty list Visited.

- 4.Add A to Visited.

- 5.Enqueue A into Q.
+Insert the start node into the queue

+Mark the start node as visited

- 6. While Q is not empty do:
+While the queue is not empty:

- a.
-Dequeue a node from Q → CurrentNode.

- b.Visit CurrentNode.
+Remove the front node from the queue

+Check if the node is the goal state

+If goal is found, terminate search

+Else, expand the node and generate all adjacent nodes

- c.
-For each neighbor of CurrentNode do:
+For each adjacent node not visited:

- i.
-If neighbor is not in Visited then:

- 7. Add neighbor to Visited.

- 8. Enqueue neighbor into Q.

-   ii.
-End If

-   d.
-End For

- 9.End While

- 10.End BFS
+Mark it as visited

+Insert it into the queue

+If queue becomes empty and goal not found, report failure

+Stop

  ## DFS ALGORITHM

-  1. Represent the graph using an adjacency list.

-  2. Create an empty set/list Visited.

-  3. Define a recursive function DFS(Node):
-    a.
-Add Node to Visited.

-    b.
-Visit Node.

-    c.
-For each neighbor of Node in Graph do:
+  Start

+Initialize an empty stack and a visited set

+Push the start node onto the stack

+While the stack is not empty:

+Pop the top node from the stack

-    i.
-If neighbor is not in Visited then:
+If node is not visited:

-    - Call DFS(neighbor)

-      ii.
-End If

-    d.
-End For

- 5. End DFS
+Mark it as visited

+Check if it is the goal state

+If goal is found, terminate search

+Else, push all unvisited adjacent nodes onto the stack

+If stack becomes empty and goal not found, report failure

+Stop
  ## UCS AGORITHM

- 1. Represent the graph using an adjacency list with edge costs.
+Start

- 2. Create an empty priority queue PQ (ordered by path cost).
+Initialize a priority queue ordered by path cost

- 3. Create an empty set/list Visited.

- 4. Insert StartNode into PQ with cost = 0.
+Insert the start node with cost = 0

+Initialize an empty visited set

- 5. While PQ is not empty do:
+While the priority queue is not empty:

-   a.
-Remove the node with the lowest path cost from PQ → CurrentNode.
+Remove the node with the lowest path cost

-   b.
-If CurrentNode is the goal node then:
+If node is the goal state, terminate search

-      - Return the path and its cost.

-   c.
-If CurrentNode is not in Visited then:
+If node is not visited:
-     i.
-Add CurrentNode to Visited.

-     ii.
-Visit CurrentNode.
+Mark it as visited

+Expand the node

-     iii.
-For each neighbor of CurrentNode in Graph do:
+For each successor:
-          - Calculate the total cost to reach neighbor.
-          - Insert neighbor into PQ with its total cost.

-     iv.
-End For

-     d.
-End If

- 7. End While

- 8. End UCS
+Compute cumulative path cost

+Insert successor into priority queue

+If queue becomes empty and goal not found, report failure

+Stop

  ## A star search

-  1. Represent the graph using an adjacency list with edge costs.

-  2. Define a heuristic function h(n) that estimates the cost from node n to the goal.

-  3. Create an empty priority queue PQ (ordered by f(n) = g(n) + h(n)),
-   where g(n) is the actual path cost from the start node.

-  4. Create an empty set/list Visited.
+  Start

+Initialize an open list (priority queue)

+Initialize a closed list (visited nodes)

-  5. Insert StartNode into PQ with: g(StartNode) = 0
+Insert the start node into open list with:

+g(n) = 0

-        f(StartNode) = g(StartNode) + h(StartNode)
+f(n) = g(n) + h(n)

-  6. While PQ is not empty do:
+While open list is not empty:

-   a.
-Remove the node with the lowest f(n) value from PQ → CurrentNode.
+Select node with minimum f(n)

-    b.
-If CurrentNode is the Goal node then:
-            Return the optimal path and its total cost.
+If node is the goal state, reconstruct path and stop

+Move node from open list to closed list

+Expand node and generate successors

+For each successor:

+Calculate g(n), h(n), and f(n)

-   c.
-If CurrentNode is not in Visited then:
+If successor is not in closed list, add/update in open list

-   i.
-Add CurrentNode to Visited
-   ii.
-Visit CurrentNode

-   iii.
-For each neighbor of CurrentNode in Graph do:

-     Calculate new_g = g(CurrentNode) + cost(CurrentNode → neighbor)
-     Calculate new_f = new_g + h(neighbor)
-     Insert neighbor into PQ with values (new_g, new_f)

-   iv.
-End For

-    d.
-End If

-    End While

-  7. If goal is not found, return "No path exists".
+If open list becomes empty and goal not found, report failure

-     End A* Search
+Stop

 ## Greedy breadth first search

-1. Represent the graph using an adjacency list with edge costs or structure.

-2. Define a heuristic function h(n) that estimates the distance from node n to the goal.
+Start

-3. Create an empty priority queue PQ (ordered by heuristic value h(n)).
+Initialize an open list implemented as a priority queue ordered by heuristic value h(n)

+Insert the start node into the open list

-4. Create an empty set/list Visited.
+Initialize an empty closed list

-5. Insert StartNode into PQ with priority = h(StartNode).

-6. While PQ is not empty do:
+While the open list is not empty:

-   a.
-Remove the node with the lowest heuristic value → CurrentNode.
+Select and remove the node with the minimum heuristic value

-    b.
-If CurrentNode is the Goal node then:
+If the selected node is the goal state, terminate search

-            Return the path found to the goal.
+Add the node to the closed list

-   c.
-If CurrentNode is not in Visited then:

-   i.
-Add CurrentNode to Visited
-   ii.
-Visit CurrentNode

-   iii.
-For each neighbor of CurrentNode in Graph do:

-   - Calculate heuristic value h(neighbor)
-   - Insert neighbor into PQ with priority = h(neighbor)

-    iv.
-End For

-   d.
-End If

-   End While
+Expand the node to generate successor states

+For each successor not in closed list, insert it into the open list

-7. If goal is not reached, return "Path not found".
+If the open list becomes empty and the goal is not found, report failure

-End Greedy Best-First Search
+Stop
 ## Mini max Algorithm

-1. Define the game state and terminal states.

-2. Function MINIMAX(node, depth, isMaximizingPlayer):

-   a.
-If node is a terminal state OR depth is 0:
-             Return the evaluation value of node.

-   b.
-If isMaximizingPlayer is TRUE:
-             i.
-Set bestValue = -∞
+ Start

+Represent the game as a game tree with nodes as game states

+Assign utility values to terminal states

-             ii.
-For each child of node:
+For a MAX node:
-                    val = MINIMAX(child, depth - 1, FALSE)
-                    bestValue = max(bestValue, val)
-             iii.
-Return bestValue

-   c.
-Else (Minimizing player):
-             i.
-Set bestValue = +∞
+Select the maximum value from child nodes

-             ii.
-For each child of node:
+For a MIN node:
-                    val = MINIMAX(child, depth - 1, TRUE)
-                    bestValue = min(bestValue, val)
-             iii.
-Return bestValue

-3. Call MINIMAX(root, depth, TRUE) for optimal decision.
+Select the minimum value from child nodes

+Propagate values upward in the tree

+Choose the move with the optimal minimax value

+Stop

 ## Alpha–Beta Pruning Algorithm

+Start

+Initialize α = −∞ and β = +∞

-1. Define the game state and terminal states.
+Traverse the game tree depth-first

-2. Function ALPHABETA(node, depth, α, β, isMaximizingPlayer):

-   a.
-If node is a terminal state OR depth is 0:
-             Return the evaluation value of node.

-    b.
-If isMaximizingPlayer is TRUE:
-             i. bestValue = -∞
-             ii.
-For each child of node:
+For MAX node:

-                    val = ALPHABETA(child, depth - 1, α, β, FALSE)
-                    bestValue = max(bestValue, val)
-                    α = max(α, bestValue)
+Update α = max(α, child value)
-                    If β ≤ α:
-                        Break   // prune
-             iii.
-Return bestValue

-    c.
-Else (Minimizing player):
-             i. bestValue = +∞
+If α ≥ β, prune remaining branches

-             ii.
-For each child of node:
+For MIN node:

-                    val = ALPHABETA(child, depth - 1, α, β, TRUE)
-                    bestValue = min(bestValue, val)
-                    β = min(β, bestValue)
+Update β = min(β, child value)

-                    If β ≤ α:
+If β ≤ α, prune remaining branches
-                        Break   // prune
-             iii.
-Return bestValue

-3. Call ALPHABETA(root, depth, -∞, +∞, TRUE)
+Continue until terminal or pruned

+Return optimal minimax value

+Stop

 ## Decision Tree Algorithm

+Start

-1. Start with the full training dataset.
+Collect and preprocess the training dataset

-2. Check if all samples belong to the same class:
-       If yes → create a leaf node with that class and stop.

-3. If no:
-   a.
-Select the best attribute to split the data
-          (using metrics like Information Gain / Gini Index).
+Select the best attribute using a splitting criterion (Information Gain / Gini Index)

-   b.
-Create a decision node based on the selected attribute.
+Create a decision node using the selected attribute

-   c.
-Split the dataset into subsets based on attribute values.
+Partition the dataset based on attribute values

-4. Recursively build decision tree by applying the same process to each subset.
+For each partition:

+If all samples belong to the same class, create a leaf node

+Else, repeat steps 3–6 recursively

+Stop when no attributes remain or stopping condition is satisfied

+Output the decision tree

-5. Stop splitting when:
+Stop
-       - Maximum depth reached OR
-       - No attributes remaining OR
-       - Very few samples remain

-6. Assign the majority class label to leaf nodes when stopping.

-End Decision Tree Construction

 ## Neural Network
+Start

-1. Initialize network architecture:
+Initialize network architecture (input, hidden, output layers)

-       - Number of input neurons
-       - Hidden layer(s)
-       - Output neurons
-   Initialize weights randomly.
+Initialize weights and biases randomly

-2. For each training example:
+For each training sample:

-   Forward Propagation:
-   a.
-Input data into the input layer.
-   b.
-Compute activation for each neuron layer by layer.
-   c.
-Get the output prediction ŷ.

-   Backpropagation:
-   d.
-Compute error = (actual output y - predicted ŷ).
-   e.
-Calculate gradients (partial derivatives).
+Perform forward propagation to compute output

+Calculate error using a loss function

+Perform backpropagation to compute gradients

-   f.
-Update weights using learning rate η.
+Update weights using gradient descent

-3. Repeat for multiple epochs until:
+Repeat training for multiple epochs
-       - Error becomes very small OR
-       - Maximum iterations reached

-4. Save final weights for prediction.

-End Neural Network Training
+Stop when convergence criteria is met

+Output trained neural network

+Stop
 ## Sum of Integers from 1 to N
 Start